jovanblazek/ED-Copilot/README.md

 1. Create an app with a bot on Discord developer portal
 2. Copy `.env.example` file to `.env` file and fill in the values.
 3. Set your development server ID and bot token in `.env` file.
-4. Install the dependencies with `npm install`.
+4. Install the dependencies with `pnpm install`.
 5. Run `docker-compose up` to start the DB.
-6. Run `npm run migrate:dev` to create the tables.
+6. Run `pnpm run migrate:dev` to create the tables.
-7. Run `npm run register-commands` to register the commands on your testing server.
+7. Run `pnpm run register-commands` to register the commands on your testing server.
-8. Run `npm run dev` to start the bot.
+8. Run `pnpm run dev` to start the bot.

 ### 💿 Migrations